You can’t move forward by standing still. That seems painfully obvious but not everybody “gets it” and not all organizations do, either. BIFF gets it.

 Some things we don’t dare change.
 Our audience and filmmakers love our format with screenings in downtown storefront businesses.
 The business owners like love it too, of course.

 Our motto doesn’t change, though.
-We’re still bring “the world to Beloit and Beloit to the world.”
+We’re still bringing “the world to Beloit and Beloit to the world.”

 BIFF Board President